YanghaiCong/statistics/classifier_performance.md

 > Accuracy = ( TP + TN ) / ( TP + FN + FP + TN )

+**Precision** determines the fraction of records that actually turns out to be positive in the group the classifier has declared as a positive class

+> Percision = TP / ( TP + FP )

 **Truth positive rate** (**TPR**) [**sensitivity**|**Recall**] is defined as the fraction of positive examples predicted correctly

 > TPR = TP / ( TP + FN )